Vizra.ai |

 $this->resetAssertionResults();

-// Quality scoring
+// Quality score evaluation

 // Return results...